tyhopp/t-rss-reader/README.md

 ## Usage

 1. Set up the backend [infrastructure](./infra/README.md).
 The output will show the invoke URLs for the endpoints.
-2. Run one of the clients, such as the [Svelte](./web/svelte/README.md) client.
+2. Run one of the clients, such as the [web client](./web/README.md).
 Provide the invoke URLs as env vars for each client.